Most people going to Central America will want to visit some of the ancient ruins left by the Mayan empire and other Mesoamerican civilisations.

 Stay in one of the jungle huts in El Panchan (near the park entrance) to wake up in the morning to the sound of howler monkeys.

 A much-visited Mayan site due to its proximity to Mexico City, but still doesn’t get quite as crowded as Chichen Itza.
-What Teotihuacan lacks in detail it brings instead in sheer scale: these temples feel as though they might be Egyptian pyramids.
+What Teotihuacan lacks in detail it brings instead in sheer scale: today it’s the site of many of the most architecturally significant Mesoamerican pyramids.
 You can climb on top of them for a great view of the surrounding landscapes.

-You don’t need to go on a tour to get to Teotihuacan if you are staying in Mexico City.
+You don’t need to go on a tour to get to Teotihuacan if you coming back Mexico City.
 Simply take the subway to the north bus terminal.
 From there you can take one of the inexpensive shuttle buses going to Teotihuacan.

-This relatively quiet site is just across the border from Guatemala.
+This relatively quiet site sits just across the border from Guatemala in Honduras.
 It makes either for a great stop along the way if you are travelling the wider region, or it makes for a great mini excursion from Guatemala if you are travelling there.

 Copán is a relatively smaller site, but there is more sculpture here than any other Pre-Columbian city, and there are many well-preserved hieryoglyphics.